 When it comes to designing a restaurant, not just any designer will do.
 Restaurants require a different flavor, a different flare and different experience than the average residential interior designer or corporate designer has to offer.

-To be sure, restaurant design requires an in-depth understanding of how restaurants flow, how employees will interact with the design, and how site architecture could impact the design.
+To be sure, designing a restaurant requires an in-depth understanding of how restaurants flow, how employees will interact with the design, and how site architecture could impact the design.
 The most successful restaurant design, blended with irresistible food and impeccable service, breeds repeat guests, spirited employees and greater profitability.

-We rounded up some of our best insights on restaurant design to give restauranteurs a better idea of what’s involved.
+We rounded up some of our best insights on how to design a restaurant to give restauranteurs a better idea of what’s involved.

 In this article we provide insight into the considerations and complexities of designing a restaurant as they relate to both independents as well as multi-national chains pursuing renovations and new growth concepts.